Pabitra969/StduentScholarshipDistribution/README.md

 - **E_NO_RECIPIENT**: Triggered when no recipient is assigned to a scholarship.
 - **E_NOT_RECIPIENT**: Triggered when a non-recipient attempts to withdraw funds.

-## License

-This project is licensed under the Apache-2.0 License.
-For more details, see the [LICENSE](LICENSE) file.

 ## Contact